 •Increased LDL cholesterol

-Can Testosterone Damage The Liver?
+Can it Damage The Liver?

 Liver damage is primarily associated with modified oral steroids that present a 17-alkyl substitution.
 Since oral testosterone compounds are difficult to metabolize, it is advisable to opt for other types of testosterone substitutes.

-Can Testosterone make me lose my hair?
+Can it make me lose my hair?

 MBP has three main causes: age, genetics, and hormones.
 The hair follicles of those males who are predisposed to MBP are sensitive to DHT, the male dihydrotestosterone hormone.
 When testosterone converts into DHT, hair follicles shrink, resulting in finer and shorter hair that will eventually stop growing.

-Will Testosterone make me aggressive?
+Will it make me aggressive?

-Numerous studies have demonstrated that increased testosterone levels profoundly effect on brain circuits, playing a crucial role in threat-processing and aggression.
+Numerous studies have demonstrated that increased testosterone UK levels profoundly effect on brain circuits, playing a crucial role in threat-processing and aggression.
 Should you experience severe mood swings and increased aggression, it is advisable to ask for your physician’s advice immediately.